UCL/cath-gemma/gemma_update_spring_2017_notes.md

 We will also need a broader benchmark that allows us to assess the effect of changes on our ability to accurately predict function.

-There is a clear trade-off here: making the benchmark bigger allows us to be more confident about the accuracy/precision of the results; but keeping the benchmark smaller makes it easier to run and that can will likely have a big impact on the usefulness of the benchmark.
+There is a clear trade-off here: making the benchmark bigger allows us to be more confident about the accuracy/precision of the results; but keeping the benchmark smaller makes it easier to run and that will likely have a big impact on the usefulness of the benchmark.

 I implore everyone to keep that latter point in mind &mdash; please let's try to keep this benchmark as small and simple as possible. &#9786;